unix::signal

 fn block

-fn block(signals: signal...) sigset;
+fn block(signals: sig...) sigset;

-Adds the given list of signals to the process's current signal mask,
+Adds the given list of signals to the process's current signal mask, returning the old signal mask.
+This is a convenience function around setprocmask.

 fn getprocmask